Fraud Charges and other white collar crime

 Fraud is considered a serious crime in Australia and the penalties can be severe.
-Considered a ‘white collar crime’, Fraud charges can often result in lengthy gaol sentences and so it is vital that you have a criminal lawyer with a great track record in defending fraud charges.
+Known as ‘white collar crime’, Fraud charges can often result in lengthy jail sentences.
+If you have been charged with Fraud it is important that you get expert legal advice as soon as possible.

 Call us for help 24 hours on (02) 9955 2298, or 0400 44 64 24 (after hours emergency service) for expert legal advice and legal representation in Court.
 Your first telephone consultation is free.